We answer some of the most commonly asked questions about residential care.

 We have a laundry service available for your personal clothing.
 All linen is provided and laundered by our care home.
 Your clothes must be named to make sure they are returned to the correct person.
 Sewn or iron on labels are very effective.
 Please ensure that any new items are also labelled.
-We aim to provide a high quality service, however please bear in mind that the lowest machine washable temperature is 35˚centigrade. .
-We cannot hand wash items we suggest it is better for relatives or friends to launder any delicate clothing.
+We aim to provide a high quality service, however please bear in mind that the lowest machine washable temperature is 35˚centigrade.
+We cannot hand wash items and suggest relatives or friends launder any delicate clothing.

 Can mail be sent to me at the care home?